open-telemetry/oteps/text/0143-versioning-and-stability.md

 OpenTelemetry clients have four components: API, SDK, Semantic Conventions, and Contrib.

-For the purposes of versioning, all code within a component is treated as if it were part of a single package, and versioned with the same version number, except for contrib.
+For the purposes of versioning, all code within a component is treated as if it were part of a single package, and versioned with the same version number, except for Contrib, which may be a collection of packages versioned separately.

 * All packages within the API share the same version number.
 API packages for all signals version together, across all signals.
 Signals do not have separate version numbers.
 There is one version number that applies to all signals that are included in the API release that is labeled with that particular version number.
 * All packages within the SDK share the same version number.
 SDK packages for all signals version together, across all signals.
 There is one version number that applies to all signals that are included in the SDK release that is labeled with that particular version number.